-We inform our members, before, or at the time of collecting personal information, of the purposes for which we are collecting the information.
+We inform our members before or at the time of collecting personal information, of the purposes for which we are collecting the information.
 The only time we don’t provide this notification is when a member volunteers information for an obvious purpose (for example, producing a credit card to pay a donation when the information will be used only to process the payment).

 We assume your consent to continue to use and, where applicable, disclose personal information that we have already collected, for the purpose for which the information was collected.

 Implied consent is when we use personal information in a way that is directly and obviously related to the reason the information was originally provided to us.
-For example, when someone makes a donation, we will use their personal information to send them a thank you letter and tax receipt, as well as our newsletters and annual reports to show the impact that his/her gift is making.
-Similarly, when someone contacts us with an environmental concern, we will use that person’s personal information to communicate with him/her and prepare research or work on their behalf.
+For example, when someone makes a donation, we will use their personal information to send them a thank you letter and tax receipt, as well as our newsletters and annual reports to show the impact that their gift is making.
+Similarly, when someone contacts us with an environmental concern, we will use that person’s personal information to communicate with them and prepare research or work on their behalf.